mdessole/mdessole/README.md

 ## Projects 💻🚀

-- I'm currently working on speeding up [ROOT](https://github.com/root-project/root) by leveraging on GPGPUs
+- I'm currently working on speeding up the [ROOT library](https://github.com/root-project/root) by leveraging on GPGPUs
 - as part of the [SYCLOPS project](https://www.syclops.org), I develop sustainable and multi-platform data analytics frameworks via SYCL
 - most of my past work consisted in designing and implementing high-performance linear algebra core operations, such as QR decomposition for rank deficient matrices, least squares minimizers for quadratic problems with contraints, and parallel preconditioning techniques for CFD problems